emedeli1/frontend-final-assignement/README.md

 ### 6. UI & UX

 - Ensure functional navigation and loading feedback.
-- Use CSS/Tailwind for styling as desired, prioritizing **usability and feedback**.
+- Use CSS/Tailwind for styling as desired, somewhat adhere to the design

 ### 7. Documentation / Validation
 Include a `README.md` describing: